The big topic of the year is generative AI, a massive new technology. And that means lots of transformation and disruption.

 Basically, he used software and other new digital tools to let consumers buy exactly what they wanted and listen to it when, how and where they wanted.
 It was an attack based on increased convenience (plus low price).
 And this was fairly devastating for music retail stores and publishers, long used to forcing consumers to buy entire CDs, at a store and that could only be played on CD players.

-- Netflix did the same thing to cable companies.
+- Netflix did this to cable companies.
 Suddenly consumers didn’t need to buy a $110 cable package, with hundreds of channels, lots of advertisements and set viewing times.
 With a Netflix subscription, they could watch the shows they wanted, when they wanted, on any device you wanted, without ads and they could cancel at any time.
 Plus, it only cost $6 per month (well my subscription is through Colombia, which is cheaper).

 Digital transformation in China / Asia is basically a faster, more powerful version of this “give the customers exactly what they want” approach.